 Hire a chef for your entire stay or shop online and have everything delivered to you in a thermal box, including dinnerware, then set-up, so all you have to do is pull up a chair.
 Once you’re done, no cleaning up.
 You simply call and they’ll pick up the box, and dirty dishes!

 Because property rentals are so popular on the island, take-out service and delivery are offered by many restaurants.
 You can take your favorites home easily, or rest poolside while it’s delivered straight to your door.
 Available on Android and iOS, the Blue Eats app gives you access to all the food, all of the time.

 All-inclusive for a day

 Adults can purchase a ClubMed Pass and spend either the day or evening at the resort.
-With an $80 USD day pass, you can enjoy free drinks, a lunch buffet and light fare all day at Sharkies.
-You can also participate in beach activities such as snorkeling (there’s a morning boat excursion), sailing, SUP and kayaking.
-By the way, they have a great new pool.
-Evening passes are also $80 USD (remember all passes are adults-only).
-You arrive at 6pm, dine at a European-inspired dinner buffet, have an open bar, see a show and perhaps stick around for some late night dancing.
+With an $120 USD day pass, you can enjoy free drinks, a lunch buffet and light fare all day at Sharkies.
+Evening passes are also $120 USD (remember all passes are adults-only).
+You arrive at 6:30pm, dine at a European-inspired dinner buffet, have an open bar, see a show and perhaps stick around for some late night dancing.